MikeHuynh33/Laravel_API_CMS_Portfolio/README.md

 ## Deploy
 - I hosted this project in Hostinger , I utilized myphpAdmin database and subdomain.
-- I genegrated SSH connection with git base to run composer command-line.
+- I generated SSH connection with git base to run composer command-line.

 ## Contributing
 Guidelines for contributing to the project, how to set up a development environment, and submission process.